The Core Sessions 4-6 and Session 7

 Click to enlarge Work on the Lower Leg in Session 4

 The agenda for the fourth session is deceptively simple, and the session may actually take less time than those which come before.
-The inside of the legs, from the ankles to the pelvic floor, is treated, followed by work on the hamstring muscles and some organizing of the back and neck.
+The inside of the legs, from the ankles to the pelvic floor, is treated, followed by some organizing of the back and neck.
 The goal of the session is to establish improved support for the structures that make up the pelvic floor.
 Although most of the work is on the legs, a client will also often feel a "lift" throughout the torso.
 The fourth Rolfing session seeks to establish an inner pillar from which the limbs can be hung.
 That is, the Rolfer wants to hang the body's "sleeve" from the supportive "core."

 The Fifth Session